fooxy/homeassistant-aqara/README.md

 1. Install Home-Assistant,
 2. Enable the developer mode of the gateway.
  - Please follow the steps in this thread: http://bbs.xiaomi.cn/t-13198850 (translated version: https://goo.gl/gEVIrn).
-3. Download and place the Aqara.py and pyAqara/__init__.py file in the home-assistant folder like this:
+3. Download and place the Aqara.py file in the home-assistant folder like this:

     `.homeassistant/custom_components/sensor/Aqara.py`